mpg-age-bioinformatics/jawm/docs/process_parameters.md

 - **Category**: `parameter`
 - **Type**: `str`

-Script to execute after the main script completes.
+A one-line or chained shell (bash) command to be executed after the main script ends.

 **Example:**
 ```python